aiThanet/SA-Assignment/Readme.md

 +            FromPort: 80
 +            ToPort: 80
 +            CidrIp: 0.0.0.0/0
-+            Description: Accessible to http
++            Description: Accessible to http from any source
          Tags:
            - Key: environment
              Value: sa-assignment